DraconInteractive/Dracon.Project.IronWhisper/README.md

 4. TTS.
 Using the Mimic3 TTS tool, the AI responds verbally to the user.

 # TODO's
+Client instance
+- add 'client' mode to the controller.
+It will act as a node, or transfer station for commands and actions.
+- Example flow,
+  - Terminal A gives input of 'test input'.
+This input is fed into the client node, which sends it to the main controller.
+  - The main controller determines the appropriate action, and sends the instruction back to the node.
+  - The node executes the instruction.
+- This method can lead into the following flow:
+  - A central controller, which has access to all database content, and makes all core decisions
+  - Node controllers, which report local input and data to the central controller
+  - Input modules (aka Terminals), which provide local input to the nearest / associated node
+  - Output modules, such as speakers, screens, lights, etc, which can be instructed via the associated node.

+The above is a good flow when considered from the perspective of a system that operates both inside and outside a home.
+However, it forms issues of when to use local sockets vs rest api calls, and does not solve issues regarding the identification of which output devices should be used to effectively communicate to the user.

+It also doesnt solve the problem of system rigidity regarding multiple users.

+Therefore, the following becomes its own issue to consider:

+User Identification
+- Locate user and use location to determine the appropriate method for communication.
+  - User at desk means screen popups, or speaker output, can be used
+  - User on couch means that speakers must be used
+  - Unless user is on phone, then a notification could be sent

+ - Refactor system to support multiple users.
+   - Tie devices to a user.
+E.g, a terminal should report the user entering input
+   - Create shared data storage/operation areas for each user.
+User B should not be affected by User A's timer, and User A shouldnt be able to access project data from User B.
+   - This does lie in contrast to the current god-level administrator approach to the project, so perhaps a permissions system too.

 Mimic3
  - registry: add wavs to project, linnk to enum and add calls to cached speak method
  - "get online" action: create wavs, link and call, add dynamic call links